small-tech/site.js/README.md

 [![Person lying on the ground, working on a laptop with the Site.js logo on screen](images/person.svg)](https://sitejs.org)

-## Develop, test, and deploy your secure static or dynamic personal web site with zero configuration.
+## Develop, test, sync, and deploy (using a single tool that comes in a single binary).

 __Site.js is a [small](https://small-tech.org/about#small-technology) personal web tool for Linux, macOS, and Windows 10.__